TechGoku/beldex-python/docs/source/daemon.rst

 Interacting with daemon
 =======================

-The module offers an interface to interact with Monero daemon.
+The module offers an interface to interact with Beldex daemon.
 For the time being, the only available method to connnect to a daemon is by JSON RPC commands but the module allows for providing a :doc:`custom backend <backends>`.
 The initializer accepts keywords including, but not limited to, ``host``, ``port``, ``user``, and ``password``.

 .. code-block:: python

-    In [1]: from monero.daemon import Daemon
+    In [1]: from beldex.daemon import Daemon

     In [2]: daemon = Daemon(port=28081)